 In 2022 the “Fishery Order” that the Government made in 1962 will expire.
 If it is not replaced then Wales will lose its leading place in UK aquaculture, and the local businesses and jobs that depend on the mussel fishery will vanish.
 The renewal of this Fishery Order is important for Wales and for the local economy.

-A public consultation on the proposed new Fishery Order in the Eastern Menai Strait will start on 8th April 2021 and will run for a period of 1 month to the 8th May 2021.
+A public consultation on the proposed new Fishery Order in the Eastern Menai Strait started on 8th April 2021 and ran for a period of 1 month to the 8th May 2021.